unnatiaroda/task3/README.md

-# task3
+# To do Appliation using JavaScript
-This is task3 of leve 2 at infobytes web development and designing internship done by me.
+This is task3 of leve2 of web development and designing internship at Oasis Infobytes.

+It is a simple to do application created using HTML, CSS and JavaScript.